nem035/logee.js/README.md

 <script>

+  /*
-    // initialize Logee and detach it from the console /* This means extended console methods log ONLY in the browser and logging in the Logee box requires calling methods on the Logee object. */
+     Initialize Logee and detach it from the console.

+     This means extended console methods log ONLY in the browser and logging in the Logee box requires calling methods on the Logee object.
+  */
 	Logee.init({ shouldAttachToConsole: true }); //

 	// logs in the console but not in the Logee box